0xjluis/portfolio/http/doc/misc.md

 * `license` - the license for your application.
 Must conform to [specific rules](https://docs.npmjs.com/files/package.json#license)
 * `devDependencies` - development dependencies for your package.
-In our case it's a single dependency, Parcel, which we use to bundle files and run a simple web server.
+In our case we have several dependencies used by WebPack, which we use as a simple development server.